worldline/observability-workshop/docs/content/prerequisites/start-infrastructure/_index.md

 observability-workshop-tempo-1                     grafana/tempo:latest                          "/tempo -config.file…"   tempo                     3 minutes ago   Up 3 minutes                  0.0.0.0:3200->3200/tcp, :::3200->3200/tcp, 0.0.0.0:9095->9095/tcp, :::9095->9095/tcp, 0.0.0.0:9411->9411/tcp, :::9411->9411/tcp
 smartbank-gateway                                  smartbank-gateway:latest                      "java -Xmx4g -cp app…"   smartbank-gateway         3 minutes ago   Up 2 minutes (healthy)
 ```

+## Troubleshooting

+### Gradle build error

+You may encounter Gradle build errors due to a timeout when trying to get the lock on some files (as all the services are built concurrently).
+You can either:

+- Execute the `docker compose up -d --build` command each time you have the error until the environment is started,
+- Or disable concurrency by executing the two following commands:
+  - `./scripts/build-services.sh` (takes a long time as all services are built one by one),
+  - `docker compose up -d --build` (should work this time as all services are built by the previous command).